PulcoO/AstonProjet_Angular/README.md

 ## Server

-Run `ng serve` for a dev server.
+Run `ng serve` , inside the IHM file, for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.